When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

 Figure~\ref{inferenceregions} shows an example of inference regions in $\{0,1\}^2\subset\R^2$ defined by $\Mcal_{2,4}$ (left panel) and $\RBM_{2,3}$ (right panel), for some specific parameter values.
 Both models have $7$ parameters and are universal approximators of distributions on $\{0,1\}^2$, but they define very different inference regions.

-For a fixed input space dimension $n$, the number of inference regions in $\R^n$ that can be realized by $\RBM_{n,m}$ is of order $\Theta({m\choose \min\{n,m\}})$, which is exponential in the number of parameters of the model, whereas the number of inference regions that can be realized by $\Mcal_{n,k}$ is linear in the number of parameters of the model.
+For a fixed input space of dimension $n$, the number of inference regions in $\R^n$ that can be realized by $\RBM_{n,m}$ is of order $\Theta({m\choose \min\{n,m\}})$, which is exponential in the number of parameters of the model, whereas the number of inference regions that can be realized by $\Mcal_{n,k}$ is linear in the number of parameters of the model.
+A function $g\colon \R_+\to\R_+$ is of order $\Theta(f)$ if there exist positive constants $C,C'$ and $n_0$ such that $Cf(n) \leq g(n) \leq C'f(n)$ for all $n\geq n_0$~\cite{knuth1976big}.
 Distributed representations can, in principle, learn different explanations to a number of observations that is exponential in the number of model parameters, see~\cite{Bengio-2009}.

 Now we discuss reconstructability.
 Similarly to the $\up_\theta$ inference function, a model $p_\theta(v,h)$ defines a $\down_\theta$ inference function, which outputs the most likely visible state $\operatorname{argmax}_v p_\theta(v|h)$ given a hidden state $h$.